vanlalruata/Enhancing-Security-in-Software-Defined-Networks-A-Dynamic-Approach-to-Efficient-ARP-Spoofing-Attack/README.md

 # Authors
 Vanlalruata Hnamte and Jamal Hussain

+# Journal
+Telematics and Informatics Reports

+# Date of Submission
+21st September 2023 | 24th October 2023

+# Date of First Return for Revision
+20th October 2023

 # Code
 Note that this code is for educational purposes.
 In a real-world scenario, you would need to carefully design and test your ARP spoofing detection and mitigation logic and consider the impact of blocking MAC addresses on legitimate traffic.